BlakvGhost/gGallery/README.md

 # gGallery
- Une petite application web ecrit en PHP fonctionnant comme une web gallery, pour le stockage des images, videos, documents...avec systeme de upload sans rechargement de la page.
+ A small web application written in PHP working as a web gallery, for storing images, videos, documents...with upload system without reloading the page.

 ## Installation